tigerfarm/arduino/Altair101/Processor/README.md

 <img width="360px"  src="ProcessorBoard.jpg"/>

 Board components,
-+ Arduino Nano to run the processor program and pins for I/O such as button inputs and LED outputs.
++ Arduino Nano to run the processor program.
++ The Nano has I/O pins to interact with button inputs and LED outputs.
 + SD card module for saving and loading programs.
 + STOP button to stop programs that are running.
 + RUN button to start programs running, or continue the running of stopped programs.